LPN-RN Associate of Science Degree in Nursing (A.D.N.)

 - The applicant must have completed courses in algebra, biology & chemistry at the high school or college level with a minimum grade of C in each course before the deadline.

 - You will also have to take the HESI A2 Nursing Admissions Exam.
 You must achieve a score of at least a 75% in English, a 75% in Math and an overall composite of 75%.
-You can schedule this exam in the Student Success Center by calling 740-533-4596.
-Test codes and study guides for this test are available for purchase in the bookstore.
+You can schedule this exam in the Resource Commons by calling 740-533-4596.
+Test codes are available for purchase in the Student Services.

 - Applicants are required to pass FBI & BCI fingerprint report (criminal back ground check) which will be completed after you have been selected into the program.